Post

 Methods

-• Contextual inquiries in 3 retail environments
+• Contextual inquiries in live retail environments

-🧠 Strategy
+Strategy

-Guiding Principles:
+Guiding Principles

-• Scalability: Modular components supporting multi-device use.
+• Scalability: Modular components across devices

-• Clarity: Simplified visual hierarchy for fast recognition.
+• Clarity: Clean, intuitive visual hierarchy

 🏗️ Information Architecture

-Structured the POS into three logical layers:
+POS was reorganized into three functional layers:

 🎨 Design Evolution

-🕰️ Before State (Legacy POS - Desktop)
+🕰️ Before State (Legacy Desktop POS)

-• Desktop-only layout
+• Desktop-only interface

-• Dense tables and small buttons
+• Dense product tables and slow load times

-Desktop View Legacy POS System
+Desktop View Legacy POS

-• Responsive design for desktop and tablet
+• Adaptive design for tablet and smartphones

-• Modular, card-based interface
+• Modular, card-based interface and minimal design

 • Real-time dashboard and customizable views

-Desktop View
+Desktop View Modern POS

-Design Process
+🖌️ Design Process

 1️⃣ Wireframes